Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 because the XKBState field is only 16 bits long and uses bits 13 and 14 to report the keyboard group.
-Any attempt to increase the number of groups would require a change in the representation schema in XKB and other changes that wouldn't be backwards compatible @xkblimitation.\
+Any attempt to increase the number of groups would require a change in the representation schema in XKB and other changes that would not be backwards compatible @xkblimitation.\

 To show users that limitation visually, the first few rows are highlighted, while the rest have system colors.
 This number is set depending on the desktop